Alexia-Claudia-Micu/3d-Design/Durotan/README.md

 Areas of learning:
   - sculpting
-  - skintones shading and texturing
+  - skintone shading and texturing